Contact WKW

 Birth defects and birth injuries are causes of grief for parents.
 Although it’s important to understand the distinctions between birth defects and birth injuries, in either case, a lawyer will examine the evidence to determine whether there was medical malpractice on the part of health care providers.

 If you believe your health care providers caused your child to become injured or failed to prevent a tragedy, keep detailed records of all doctor’s visits, tests, diagnoses, and treatments.
 Consider consulting with another physician to get their opinion on the treatment your child received.
-We also urge you to contact the Indianapolis birth injury attorneys of Wilson Kehoe Winingham.
+We also urge you to contact a birth injury and HIE lawyer in Indianapolis at Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 The United States Supreme Court recently heard oral arguments in a heated case between a Medicaid recipient and the State of North Carolina.
 In Delia…